 The perfect fit

-Your first fitting will typically take place about 6 to 8 weeks before your wedding date.
-You will then be invited back to LOVE where our in-house seamstress will carry out your alterations.
-Most brides have on average 2 to 3 fitting appointments on the run up to their wedding day to ensure a perfect fit of their dress.
+Your first fitting will typically take place about 12 weeks before your wedding date with our recommend seamstress.
+More details will be provided when you choose your dress with us.
+Most brides have on average 2 fitting appointments on the run up to their wedding day to ensure a perfect fit of their dress.